OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Generation of Datasets

 \subsection{Generation of CAD Model View Images}

 We have introduced how to define and generate CAD model codes and textual descriptions, providing text materials for VLM training.
 In this section, we will briefly explain how to generate image materials for VLM training, specifically by creating 2D views of CAD models.

-We first use the PythonOCC\cite{thomas_paviot_2022_7471333} tool to write scripts that generate step files (B-Rep format) based on the CAD operation sequence codes.
-Then, we render the step files using PythonOCC.
-Finally, we select a direction that forms a random angle with the isometric view direction vector to generate 2D views as image materials.
+We first use the PythonOCC tool to write scripts that generate step files (B-Rep format) based on the CAD operation sequence codes.
+Then, we generate three types of 3D shape's images: Default View, Transparent View, and Orthographic Views.
+The Default View is a 2D view of the 3D shape generated by selecting a direction that forms a random angle with the isometric view direction vector.
+The Transparent View makes the 3D shape transparent to reveal features that are not visible from a certain direction.
+The Orthographic Views consist of a single image composed of the front view, top view, left view, and isometric view.
+We use PythonOCC to render these step files and generate the corresponding images.